-Since its founding in 2005, the COH has built a proven track record of international humanitarian assistance and disaster-relief support.
+Since its founding in 2005, COH has built a proven track record of international humanitarian assistance and disaster-relief support, examples include:

 Hurricane Irma Post-Disaster Relief Operation